MicrosoftDocs/dynamics365smb-docs/business-central/finance-automate-reminders.md

 ### Issue

-When you issue a reminder, you create entries for the customer that contain the posting date and tax date.
-Use the settings on the **Issue Reminders Setup** page to specify whether to replace that information on the reminder with the information from the original invoice.
+When you issue a reminder, you create entries in the customer ledger that contain the posting date and tax date.
+Use the settings on the **Issue Reminders Setup** page to specify whether to replace that information on the issued reminder with the information from the created reminder.
+For example, if you created the reminder yesterday, and issue it today, the due date will move one day.

 ### Send